-At Glen Abbey Montessori School, we fully embrace the Montessori philosophy and principles.
-We do so, not only by providing our students with the requisite Montessori materials but also, by creating an emotional, social, developmental, and physical environment designed specifically to cater to the “absorbent mind”.
+At Glen Abbey Montessori School, we fully embrace the Montessori philosophy and all the principles.
+We do so, not only by providing our students with the requisite Montessori materials but also, by creating an emotional, social, developmental, and physical environment designed specifically to cater to the “Absorbent Mind”.

 So, what exactly is the Montessori method?
-Glen Abbey Montessori School’s motto “The key to independence, respect and confidence” captures the essence of Montessori, where the classroom environment and teachers are there to guide students in becoming independent, respecting themselves, others, and the environment, and learning self-confidence.
+Glen Abbey Montessori School’s motto “The key to independence, respect and confidence” captures the essence of Montessori, where the classroom environment and teachers are there to guide students in becoming independent, to respecting themselves, others, and the environment, while practicing self-confidence.

 Please take some time to familiarize yourself with the Montessori philosophy and its principles.
-We also have included a reading list to enhance your understanding of the Montessori method.
+A reading list has been created, to enhance your understanding of the Montessori method.

 The Montessori Philosophy

 The Montessori philosophy can be found within the writings of Dr. Maria Montessori:

 “Ours was a house for children, rather than a real school.
 We had prepared a place for children, where a diffused culture could be assimilated, without any need for direct instruction… Yet these children learned to read and write before they were five, and no one had given them any lessons.
 At that time it seemed miraculous those children four and a half should be able to write, and that they should have learned without the feeling of having been taught.